microsoft/copilot-camp/docs/pages/custom-engine/02-rag.md

 <cc-end-step lab="b2" exercise="1" step="3" />

-## Exercise 2: Upload your documents to Azure AI Search using Azure OpenAI Studio
+## Exercise 2: Upload your documents to Azure AI Search using Azure AI Foundry

 For this exercise, download [fictitious_resumes.zip](https://github.com/microsoft/copilot-camp/raw/main/src/custom-engine-agent/Lab02-RAG/CareerGenie/fictitious_resumes.zip) and unzip the folder.

 ### Step 1: Upload your documents to Azure AI Search

-1. Open [Azure OpenAI Studio](https://oai.azure.com/portal) in your browser, then select **Chat** playground.
-In the **Setup** section, first make sure you reset the model instructions by selecting **Reset** and delete examples related to Shakespearean writing to start from scratch.
+1. Open [Azure AI Foundry](https://oai.azure.com/portal) in your browser, then in the **Playgrounds** section select **Chat**.
+In the **Setup** section, first make sure you reset the model instructions by selecting the reset icon and delete examples related to Shakespearean writing to start from scratch.
 If you already have the Chat playground in empty and default setup, you can proceed to the next step.

      ![Reset chat playground](../../assets/images/custom-engine-02/reset-chat-playground.png)